Uraniborg: Research

 Though he did not publicly publish his findings, he did give them as gifts to other people of power.
 For example, Brahe allowed Arnold van Langren and Willem Jansz Blaeu, who were prominent Dutch globe makers of the time, access to his and his many assistants' work.
 Brahe's larger collection of his and his assistants' work in celestial cartography (a printed version of their star catalogue) was not published for public viewing until the year 1627 by his former assistant and fellow astronomer Johannes Kepler.

 On his deathbed in 1601, Brahe urged Kepler to publish his proprietary Rudolphine Tables on Mars using his own cosmic system as the basis of explanation.
 Though Kepler did publish the tables as indicated by Brahe, he did so in an effort to endorse the Copernican model of the cosmos that placed the Sun as the center of the universe, in place of the Earth.
 Additionally, Kepler established the notion of elliptical orbits to replace the antiquated convention of perfectly circular orbits, an artifact of the Aristotelian cosmic system, in his publication.

 Jean Picard, known for measuring lines of longitude, revisited the ruins of Uraniborg in 1671.
 He recorded the longitude and latitude of Uraniborg so astronomers could compare their research to Tycho's.
 Picard also went back to Uraniborg to study atmospheric refraction, which is the bending of light due to the atmosphere.

 Shortly after construction it became clear that the tower-mounted instruments were too easily moved by wind, and Brahe set about constructing a more suitable observation site.
-The result was Stjerneborg ("castle of the stars"), a smaller site built entirely at ground level and dedicated purely to observations (there was no "house").
+The result was Stjärneborg ("castle of the stars"), a smaller site built entirely at ground level and dedicated purely to observations (there was no "house").
 The basic layout was similar to Uraniborg, with a wall of similar shape surrounding the site, although the enclosed area was much smaller.
 The instruments were all placed underground, covered by opening shutters or a rotating dome in buildings built over the instrument pits.
-The research done at Stjerneborg paralleled the work done at Uraniborg but their notes were kept separate so that the research gathered at the observatories could be used to ensure that all of the data was accurate.
+The research done at Stjärneborg paralleled the work done at Uraniborg but their notes were kept separate so that the research gathered at the observatories could be used to ensure that all of the data was accurate.
 Work had been started to connect Stjerneburg to Tycho's chemistry laboratory under Uraniborg but the tunnel was never completed.